unoplatform/uno/doc/articles/uno-community-toolkit.md

 > **Here is the [Migration Guide from v7 to v8 for Windows Community Toolkit](https://github.com/CommunityToolkit/Windows/wiki/Migration-Guide-from-v7-to-v8) for additional information on what changed lately between these versions.**
 >
 > For some controls (`DataGrid`, `Carousel`, ect...) you will need to use **version 7.x** for them as they are no longer available in the latest 8.x version of Windows Community Toolkit.
 The complete list of changes is available in the [migration guide](https://github.com/CommunityToolkit/Windows/wiki/Migration-Guide-from-v7-to-v8).
+> As mentioned by the WCT Team in the migration guide: "You can safely use the 7.x DataGrid alongside the newer 8.x packages, as it has no dependencies on the toolkit itself".
 >
 > For additional information, here are the releases notes for Windows Community Toolkit:
 >